cnorick/curse-of-strahd-notes/Handouts/Letters/New Vallaki Proclamation.md

 new_handout: true
 ---

-Come one, come all,
+COME ONE, COME ALL,

 to the greatest celebration of the year:

-THE WOLF'S HEAD JAMBOREE!
+THE FESTIVAL OF THE BLAZING SUN!

 Attendance and children required.

-Pikes will be provided.
+Rain or shine.

 ALL WILL BE WELL!

-- The Baron -
+\- The Baron -